danburzo/grunt-recipes/chapters/06 - Start a server.md

 **Using:** [`grunt-contrib-connect`](https://npmjs.org/package/grunt-contrib-connect)

-When working on a project on your machine, you test your stuff by pointing your browser to `file://path/to/your/project/index.html`.
-This alone is inelegant.
-But more importantly, _AJAX features won't work_ since they use the HTTP protocol, not the file protocol.
+When working on a project on your machine you need a web server installed locally to test AJAX features or web fonts from services such as Typekit.

-What you need is a web server installed locally.
 You might be tempted to use an AMP stack &mdash; a fancy way of calling a bundle of Apache, MySQL and PHP &mdash; but it's a hassle to link your projects to its `www` folder (I'm lazy) and most of the time you'll use 1% of its features anyway.
 Plus, let's be honest, it feels a little retro.

 If you have Python installed, you can simply run this in your project folder instead: